Dutch is in eighth place in the European Union by number of native speakers, with around 24 million people.

 Why speak Dutch?

 Foreigners study Dutch for a variety of reasons.
 For example, it is a popular language in Poland because it increases chances on the labor market.
-And in the United States many people are interested in Dutch art, especially those from the 17th century.
+And in the United States many people are interested in Dutch art, especially from the 17th century.
 Some Americans also know that their ancestors once left the Netherlands, sparking interest.

 Common reasons for studying Dutch: